MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-1-Upload assets.md

 1. Download the image files from the resource documents.
 Extract the files to a folder on your desktop.
 2. Log into Dynamics 365 Customer Insights - Journeys with your admin credentials.
 3. By default, you should be in the Real-time journeys area.
 Confirm that you are in the Real-time journeys area by opening the area selector in the bottom left of the screen.
-4. In the left menu, navigate to the Assets section.
-Select **Library**.
+4. In the left menu, navigate to the Assets section, then select **Library**.
 Select the **+ New** button to open the upload files window.
-5. Select **+ Add files**, locate the image files on your local computer, and select them.
+5. Select **+ Add files**, locate the downloaded .zip file on your local computer, extract its contents, and then select the extracted image files.
 6. While the upload window is open, add a logo tag to contosologo.png.
 (Start by typing logo into the text box below the image file name.
 After typing *logo*, select what you just typed.
 A tag will be added below the file name.)
-7. Select **Upload**.
-Ensure the image files uploaded - a green checkmark with Done will appear for each file.
-(It may take a few minutes for the files to upload.)
+7. Select **Upload** and wait for the image files to finish uploading.
+A green checkmark with **Done** will appear for each file.
+(It may take a few minutes for the files to upload).
 Select **Close.**
-8. Using the Filter by keyword search box, enter *con* and press enter.
+8. In the **Filter by keyword** search box, enter *con* and press enter.
 By default, this filter searches by the file name.
-Verify that contosologo.png appears in the search results.
+Verify that **contosologo.png** appears in the search results.

 These files will now be available for users to incorporate into their marketing operations.